zellular-xyz/pyfrost/README.md

 # PyFrost

-PyFrost is a library that implements the Flexible Round-Optimized Schnorr Threshold (FROST) Signatures algorithm, as described in [this paper](https://eprint.iacr.org/2020/852.pdf).

-In summary, FROST is a cryptographic algorithm designed for threshold signature schemes (TSS).
-It enhances security and efficiency in decentralized systems by enabling a subset of a group (i.e., the party) to sign messages on behalf of the entire group.
-The round-optimized design of FROST significantly reduces the number of communication rounds needed to generate a signature, making it more efficient than traditional threshold signature schemes.

-## Benefits of FROST

-- **Efficiency**: By reducing the number of rounds in the signing process, FROST enhances speed and efficiency in distributed environments.
-- **Scalability**: Its adaptability to various group sizes makes it ideal for large, decentralized networks.

-For more detailed information about TSS, please refer to our documentation through [this link]().

-## How to Run Test
-{Clone - Setup venv and install dependencies - run tests}

-## How to Use This Library
-{import classes - order of function calls - sample response}
+PyFROST is an implementation of the [FROST](https://eprint.iacr.org/2020/852.pdf) protocol in Python.
+FROST is a Flexible Round-Optimized Schnorr Threshold Signatures protocol that is superior to other threshold signature protocols due to its efficient single-round signing procedure.

+This module implements the cryptography functions of the FROST protocol as well as a network package that includes libp2p clients for node, signature aggregator and distributed key generator.

-## Functions
+## Cryptography functions

-In this section, we explain the key functions related to distributed key generation, issuing signatures, and verifying them.

-### Distributed Key Generation
-There are three functions for Distributed Key Generation (DKG) and one for resolving complaints and identifying nodes that send invalid data:

-1. `Frost.dkg_round1() -> List[Dict]`:
+### Three Rounds During DKG

-   Initiates the DKG by generating a key pair (securing communication against eavesdropping) and a $t$-degree polynomial for the distributed key.
+1. `KeyGen.round1()`: Initiates the DKG by generating a key pair (securing communication against eavesdropping) and a $t$-degree polynomial for the distributed key.

-   **Inputs:** None

-   **Outputs:** A list of `[broadcast, save_data]`
-   - `broadcast`: A dictionary containing data to be broadcast to all other nodes in the party.
-   - `save_data`: Data to be saved in memory or a database.

-2. `Frost.dkg_round2(round1_broadcasted_data, dkg_saved_data) -> List[Dict]`:
-   Processes the second round of DKG by handling `round1_broadcasted_data` from other party nodes.
+2. `KeyGen.round2(round1_broadcasted_data)`: Processes the second round of DKG by handling `round1_broadcasted_data` from other party nodes.
 It generates data to be shared between node pairs, encrypting it with the sender's private key and the receiver's public key.

-   **Inputs:**
-   - `round1_broadcasted_data`: Data broadcasted in `round1` by all other party nodes.
-   - `dkg_saved_data`: Data saved from `round1` for this node.

-   **Outputs:** A list of `[send, save_data]`
-   - `send`: Data to be sent to each node.
-   - `save_data`: Data to be saved in memory or a database.

-3. `Frost.dkg_round3(round1_broadcasted_data, round2_encrypted_data, dkg_saved_data) -> Dict`:
-   Calculates the node's share of the distributed key, reporting the share and corresponding key, signed with the node's permanent secret for verification.
-In case of failure due to other nodes' dishonesty, it reports a malicious activity.
+3. `KeyGen.round3(round1_broadcasted_data, round2_encrypted_data)`: Calculates the node's share of the distributed key, reporting the share and corresponding key, signed with the node's permanent secret for verification.
+In case of failure due to other nodes' dishonesty, it reports malicious activity.

-   **Inputs:**
-   - `round1_broadcasted_data`: Data broadcasted in `round1` by all other party nodes.
-   - `round2_encrypted_data`: Data received in `round2` where this node is the receiver.
-   - `dkg_saved_data`: Data saved from `round1` for this node.

-   **Outputs:**
-   - A dictionary containing `status` and `data`.
-If `status` is `SUCCESSFUL`, `data` includes the distributed key, node's share of this key, and a signature.
-If `status` is `COMPLAINT`, it contains evidence of another node's dishonesty.

-4. `Frost.complain(secret_key: int, partner_id: str, partner_public: Point) -> Dict`:
-   Creates a complaint against `partner_id` using the complainer's secret from `round1` and the accused's public key.

-   **Inputs:**
-   - `secret_key`: The secret key generated by a node in the first round.
-   - `partner_id`: The ID of the node being complained about.
-   - `partner_public`: The public key of the accused node (from `round1`).

-   **Outputs:**
-   - A dictionary with the complaint, evidence, and proof, allowing verification of the accused node's malicious behavior.

 ### Issuing Signature

-To issue FROST signature, we have 2 key functions:

-1. `Frost.nonce_preprocess(node_id: int, number_of_nonces=10) -> List[List]`:
-   This function is `staticmethod` that generate a batch of public-private keys as nonce.
+1. `create_nonces(node_id: int, number_of_nonces=10)`: This function is `staticmethod` that generate a batch of public-private keys as nonce.
 This nonces, then use when a client (i.e. signature aggregator (SA)) request signature.

-     **Inputs:**
+2. `Key.sign(self, commitments_dict, message: str, nonces: Dict)`:

+### Aggregation & Verification

+- `aggregate_signatures(message: str, single_signatures: List[Dict[str, int]], aggregated_public_nonce: Point, group_key: int) -> Dict`
+- `aggregate_nonce(message: str, commitments_dict: Dict[str, Dict[str, int]], group_key: Point)`

+- `verify_single_signature(id: int, message: str, commitments_dict: Dict[str, Dict[str, int]], aggregated_public_nonce: Point,
+                            public_key_share: int, single_signature: Dict[str, int], group_key: Point) -> bool`
+- `verify_group_signature(aggregated_signature: Dict) -> bool`

+## Network package

-   - `node_id`: The id of the current node.
+The network package includes the implementation of the following:
-   - `number_of_nonces`: The number of nunces to be generated.

-   **Outputs:** A list of `[nonce_publics, save_data]`
-   - `nonce_publics`: The public nonces to be send to whome request nonces.
+### Node
+A Libp2p client that serves the three rounds of DKG and nonce creation and signing methods.

+### Distributed Key Generator
+A Libp2p client that calls the DKG three rounds on the node.

+### Signature Aggregator
+A Libp2p client that queries nonces and signatures from the nodes and then aggregates and verifies them.

+To use PyFrost to run your TSS network, the following interface classes used by the above clients should be implemented:
-   - `save_data`: Data to be saved in memory or a database.
-This data consist of public and private of nonces.
+- Data Manager: Functions to store and retrieve the private nonces and keys

-2. `Frost.sign(self, commitments_dict, message: str , nonces : Dict) -> List`:
-   This function

-3. frost_aggregate_signatures(params)

-### Verifing Signature

-To verify signature we use the following function:

-1. frost_aggregate_nonce(params)
-2. frost_verify_group_signature(params)
+- Node Info: Provides a list of network nodes and their information
+- Validators: Verifies the roles of signature aggregators and distributed key generators.

+## How to Run Test
+{Clone - Setup venv and install dependencies - run tests}

 ## Benchmarks